Loading lesson…

 The big idea: accessible text is a ladder, not a destination.
 AI builds the ladder; the teacher leads the climb.

-What is the core idea behind "Reading Level Adjustment: One Text, Multiple Access Points"?
+What is the main idea of "Reading Level Adjustment: One Text, Multiple Access Points"?

-Which best describes the scope of "Reading Level Adjustment: One Text, Multiple Access Points"?
+Which action would help you apply "Reading Level Adjustment: One Text, Multiple Access Points" responsibly?